 Kingfisher Ward is our investigations unit where a wide number of tests are carried out.
 If your child is being admitted to Kingfisher Ward, this admission will have been planned with a clear idea of the investigations he or she needs.

-Rainforest Ward specialises in metabolic, endocrine and gastroenterology conditions.
+Squirrel Ward specialises in metabolic, endocrine and gastroenterology conditions.
 This ward is also a specialist centre for hyperinsulinaemia (where the body produces too much insulin).

 General endocrine outpatient clinics are run daily and speciality clinics occur regularly for the following disorders: Congenital Hyperinsulinism, Haematology and Late Effects, Midline and Pituitary Disease, Bone, Thyroid, Turners Syndrome, Disorders of Sex Development, Endocrine surgery, Complex Diabetes, Paediatric Gynaecology and Skeletal Dysplasias.